 Manually code the pin description.

 Kristie Hill shows you a way to manually code your pin description in its own field.
 Unfortunately, when I tried this, Pinterest didn’t pick it up.
-This is a known bug they’ve been working on since 2017, so screw that.
-No, you’re not imagining things: Pinterest has a shocking lack of tech expertise for a tech company.
+This is a known bug they’ve been working on since 2017, so I’m not holding

 The WP-Tasty plugin.